Yes unless the Jews of Europe and America distance themselves from the Zionist monster before it’s too late to do so.

 Editing: Debbie Menon

-Posted by Alan Hart on Feb 24 2012, With 0 Reads, Filed under Editor, New World Order War, WarZone.
+Posted by Alan Hart on February 24, 2012, With 10210 Reads Filed under New World Order War, WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.